account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 $(document).on("click", '.sbmBtn', function() {   // this  click  is  used  to   react  to  newly generated cicles;
     if($(this).closest("form").find(":selected").val() == "select"){

-# JS JQ selectors, use .parent() to go 1 level up:
+# JS JQ selectors, use .parent() to go 1 level up, see example => https://github.com/account931/Laravel-Yii2_Comment_Vote_widgets/blob/master/blog_Laravel/public/js/rbac/my-rbac.js or at /resources/assets/
 	var selectedText = $(this).closest("form").find(":selected").text();  //gets text of selected <select>, i.e 'manager'.
 If u use .val() instead of text(), u'll ger value, i.e 14 var userRolesText = $(this).parent().parent().parent().find( $(".user-roles-list" )).html();  //gets the <td> text with user roles, i.e "owner, manager"